cyclr/docs/pages/bigquery.md

 In the example above, the project ID is "round-bounty-259512" and dataset ID is "testDataset".

-3. To find the Table ID select the table select "Table info" on the "Details" tab.
+3. To find the Table ID select the "Table info" on the "Details" tab.

 ![BigQuery - Table ID](./images/bigquery_table_id.png)